Again, this is thanks to Dr Rupy ‘The Doctor’s Kitchen’ – this is a superb book. I cannot wait for then next one, due out soon!

 remove from the heat and tip into a food processor, along with:

-250g cooked puy lentils (half a packet of ready made) – you can use other types of tinned lentils as they are much cheaper, but puy are tastier
+250g cooked puy lentils or 125g uncooked then washed and simmered in water for 20 mins ( or half a packet of ready made) – you can use other types of tinned lentils as they are much cheaper, but puy are tastier

 2 tbsp milled flaxseed or linseed